jmtroth0/Genealogy/docs/plan.md

 Polymorphic join table tags.
 Include autocomplete search (parse with space);

 ### Bonus Features (TBD)
+- [ ] Make main page have dynamic choices by class to be defined by teacher
 - [ ] Auto send info to Family Echo on request
 - [ ] View family tree on Family Echo
 - [ ] Create own family tree engine using Google Visualization, Dracula, or equivalent